Your Top 5 Spots for Surfing Costa Rica

 Like it?
 Pin it ?

 Playa Santa Teresa Costa Rica on the Nicoya Peninsula in Costa Rica is not only every surfer’s paradise, every yoga lover’s dream and every beach bums get away.
 It has something for every traveler.
-It is the place you plan to stay for a few days but then end up...
+One of the world's top dream destinations I'd say.
+It is the place you...

 Israel is an amazing travel destination for so many reasons.
 It has history, culture, religion, food, nightlife, art, business, and as if that wasn’t enough it is also a top-of-the-line beach destination.
 In Israel, you find the Mediterranean sea, the Red Sea, the...